grigliz80/grigliz80/README.md

 - 👋 Hi, I’m Grigoriy.
 Svalyava, Ukraine
-- 👀 I’m interested in many thins
+- 👀 I’m interested in many things
 - 🌱 I’m currently learning JS, TS< React
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me @grigliz (on Telegram) or +380502921510 (by cellphone)